 There are several must-have SEO plugins you should consider for your next WordPress project, according to your needs.

 RankMath has quickly become one of WordPress’s most popular SEO plugins.
-It’s ranked 4.9/5 on WordPress.org, and the plugin is installed on more than 1M sites.
+It’s WP Rocket’s sister brand, and it’s ranked 4.9/5 on WordPress.org.
+Plus, the plugin is installed on more than 1M sites.
 It will audit your content and help you optimize your posts for search engines.
 It supports all schema markup (the rich snippets), helps you do keyword research, and they have recently launched an AI feature!